jeudesprits/PSTask/README.md

 ### ProducerTask operators

 `ProducerTask` can provide much more features than what was presented above.
-These features are "operator" functions, similar to those you might see in **RX** or recently introduced by Apple - **Combine** framework.
+These features are *operator* functions, similar to those you might see in **RX** or recently introduced by Apple - **Combine** framework.

 Better to see once: